mozilla/ActiveData/docs/Qb_Clause_Select.md

 Introduction
 ------------

-Comparing the Qb `select` clause is easiest done by comparing to SQL.
-Just like SQL, the select clause is used for renaming.
+Getting a feel for the Qb `select` clause is easiest done by comparing to SQL.
+Just like SQL, the `select` clause is used for renaming:

 <table><tr><td>
 <b>Qb</b><br>